sparkflows/sparkflows-docs/docs/installation/configuration/configuring-pipeline.rst

  - sudo yum install epel-release
  - sudo yum install python-pip

-- Check the version of pip that is installed and if reqd upgrade:
+- Check the version of pip that is installed and if read upgrade:
  - pip -V
  - pip install --upgrade setuptools